cenchat/cenchat-wordpress-plugin/readme.txt

 == Changelog ==

+= 0.1.1 =
+* Delete new settings options when uninstall plugin

 = 0.1.0 =
 * Rebrand from Cenchat Comments to Cenchat
 * Add new button option in settings